csc301-fall-2020/team-project-11-malecare-cancer-support/deliverable-1/planning.md

 	We may use AVA test framework to write unit test for our javascript code and run the test file using github actions to test auotomatically.
 As well as, we will perform manual operations on the front-end page as much as possible to mock how users use our web-app to make sure there are no operation bugs.

+#### Q: A word on privacy
+	We always put the safety and privacy of our users first.
+All the credentials of the users would be encrypted before storing.
+All the user data will be kept confidential and will only be used for matching purposes.

 #### Q5: What are the user stories that make up the MVP?